brandtcormorant/hyperdb-helper/README.md

 If you don't already have hyperdb and hyperschema installed you'll be asked to do so.

-## the work is never done, so to do
+## The work is never done, never forget

 - by default run init without all the example code, provide --examples flag
 - make sure the build command isn't a leaky abstraction
 - make map & trigger examples
-- write help cmd text
+- improve help cmd text